illinois-cs415/illinois-cs415.github.io/_old_assignments/mp2.md

 This can be changed later to whatever mesh/animations you like later!

 Add a "CapsuleComponent" in the Components panel (top left).
 By default, the mesh will not be inside of the capsule.
-Adjust the Z position and scale of the character mesh so that it fits right within the borders of the capsule.
-This can be done using the arrow gizmos (the 3 red, blue, and green perpendicular arrows) or adjusting the transform values in the details panel (right)  to roughly -80 for Z position and 0.85 for scale.
+Adjust the Z position and scale of the components so that the character mesh fits right within the borders of the capsule.
+This can be done using the arrow gizmos (the 3 red, blue, and green perpendicular arrows) or adjusting the transform values in the details panel (right).
+In addition, adjust the rotation of the character mesh so that it faces the direction of the light blue arrow (which specifies the movement direction) pointing out of the middle of the capsule.

 <img src="https://github.com/illinois-cs415/illinois-cs415.github.io/blob/mp2-sp24-update/img/assignments/mp2/pursuer%20tutorial/step2b.png" alt="drawing" width="200"/>